-Yes, you can typically file for workers’ comp by yourself.
-But we strongly encourage anyone who was injured on the job to contact a Greenville workers’ compensation lawyer first.
+Yes, you can typically file for workers’ comp by yourself in South Carolina.
+But we strongly encourage anyone who was injured on the job to contact a workers’ compensation lawyer first.
 At the Law Offices of James Scott Farrin, we will evaluate your case for free, and if we think we can help you, we will let you know.

 - your employer fires you or refuses to file a workers’ comp claim

 - the workers’ compensation insurance carrier denies your claim, refuses to let you see a specialist, or offers to settle

 - your workplace injuries require surgery, you have been assigned an impairment rating, or you are assigned permanent work restrictions

 - you feel that the doctor has released you to work prematurely

 - your weekly checks are wrong or don’t arrive on time

 - you want to be confident that you are receiving all the benefits that you may be entitled to under South Carolina law